News in Slow French #13 - An orangutan nurses its wound alone

 Orangutans belong to the great ape family.
 Great apes include orangutans, chimpanzees, gorillas, gibbons and humans.
 Great apes differ from other monkeys in that they have no tail.
 Instead, we have a coccyx.

 In June 2022, Rakus was injured, probably in a fight with another male.
-He was left with a large wound under his right eye.
+He suffered a large wound under his right eye.
 It was in this context that scientists were able to observe the primate treating itself with a medicinal plant, a plant that helps to heal.

 In fact, three days after injuring himself, the researchers noticed that the monkey was beginning to chew on liana leaves, but was not eating them.